 Of course, like any company, Mars isn't immune to experimenting with tasty new trends.

 Pumpkin spice is everywhere each fall and Mars has certainly been paying attention, with releases like M&M’s White Pumpkin Pie flavor.
-They also recently rolled our three new varieties of Snickers featuring creamy nut butters (almond and peanut) used in place of the traditional vanilla-flavored nougat.
+They also recently rolled out a limited-edition Snickers pecan bar made with Texas-grown pecans instead of the traditional peanuts.

 "What I've learned [is that] more and more people are looking for variety because people want to be able to offer variety when trick-or-treaters come to their door," he said.
 "So the fastest growing part of the confectionery category and Halloween are the variety bags."